Teutonia Maennerchor Hall: History

 The Teutonia Männerchor was founded in 1854 as an offspring of an organization called “Liederkranz” founded in 1851 by Rev. Karl R. Weiterhausen.
 Later, the Liederkranz became the Freier Männerchor and then the Teutonia Männerchor.
 The name Teutonia is in reference to one of the oldest German Tribes.
 The Teutonia Männerchor is a part of the Pittsburgh district of the Nord-Amerikanischer Sängerbund.

 The first meetings were held in the basement of an old Lutheran Church on Canal Street in Pittsburgh, Pennsylvania.
 In 1882, the chorus practiced in Dahlingers Hall at 121 Madison Avenue in Pittsburgh.
 The chorus then moved to the old Masonic Hall in Old Allegheny City.
-Under President Henry Bergman, the property of St. Peters Church on Pike Street was purchased on February 28, 1887 (Later renamed Phineas Street).
+Under President Henry Bergman, the property of St. Peter's Church on Pike Street was purchased on February 28, 1887 (Later renamed Phineas Street).
 The Charter of Incorporation was approved on April 9, 1887, and the present building was built.

 The land for the building cost $5,000, and the building was erected for $8,800.
 The architect was George Ott and the contractor Stipecke Brothers.
 "Fachwerk", a distinctive type of German architecture, was used for the exterior of the building.
 This traditional theme has been maintained inside and out to the present day.

 The first meeting in the Hall was held on July 15, 1888.
 The Hall's official dedication took place on October 15, 1888.
 The decorations were furnished by the Joseph Horne Company of Pittsburgh.
 Initiation fees were set at $5.00 and dues at $3.00 per year.